Federal Mediation and Conciliation Service (United States): Shared Neutrals program

+National Labor-Management Conference

+FMCS hosts a biennial conference, the National Labor-Management Conference (NLMC), to promote better relationship and dispute management as a proactive means for preventing conflict that can impair organizational success.
+Historically, the NLMC attracted over 1000 industrial relations professionals, representatives of labor and management, academics, arbitrators and legal professionals across the labor relations and employment spectrum.
+The conference was held virtually in 2020 due to the COVID-19 pandemic.
+A conference, "Challenges and Choices at Work in a Time of Heightened Worker Activism", was held in June 2024.

+International program

+The Agency has an international program, partnering with countries to provide consulting and training in labor dispute resolution and the design of conflict management systems.
+These services are offered on a cost-reimbursement basis.

-Formation and first director
+Formation and directors

 On August 7, 1947, President of the United States Harry S. Truman appointed Cyrus S. Ching as the first director of the FMCS.
 As Director of the FMCS, he received $12,000, placing the position at par with the National Labor Relations Board.
 Ching had been a member of the National War Labor Board until 1943, and had been an employee of the United States Rubber Company since 1919, serving as the firm's director of industrial and public relations in 1929.
-Ching would take office as of August 22, 1947, the date established in the Taft–Hartley Act for the creation of the FMCS as an independent agency, and would assume the role of the nation's top labor mediator from Edgar L. Warren, who had filled the senior mediation role within the Labor Department.
+Ching would take office as of August 22, 1947, the date established in the Taft–Hartley Act for the creation of the FMCS as an independent agency, and would assume the role of the nation's top labor mediator from Edgar L. Warren, who had filled the senior mediation role for the U.S. Conciliation Service within the Labor Department.
 After conferring with the President in August, Ching stated that he would assume his role as director in early September upon the completion of his duties at U.S. Rubber.
 Ching stated that his role was to settle labor disputes at the level when and where they develop.

 Ching was sworn into office on September 5, 1947, with an oath administered by Judge Henry White Edgerton at ceremonies also attended by Howard T. Colvin, who served as acting head from the August 22 creation of the FMCS, as well as other representatives of labor, industry and government.

 Directors

-Directors of the Federal Mediation and Conciliation Service (with the date they took office listed and the President who made the appointment shown in parentheses), are as follows: On June 15, 2021, President Biden announced his intent to nominate Javier Ramirez to be the next Director.
+Directors of the Federal Mediation and Conciliation Service (with the date they took office listed and the President who made the appointment shown in parentheses), are as follows: